SheepBreedingLab-HZAU/LAD-RCNN/README.md

  - Set config.TFRECORD_PATH1 to the url of dataset1
  - Set config.TFRECORD_PATH2 to the url of dataset2
  - You could directly used the original parameters on frist training, and then modify the transformation parameters of dataset1 and dataset2 according to the test result.
+ - Image input size is NOT restricted in `400 * 400`, You can adjust your input sizes for a different size or different input ratio.
+Larger input size could help detect smaller targets, but may be slower and GPU memory exhausting.

  - All the parameter in config file could be adjusted according to the prompts